 How Old Is Joey Chestnut?

-Born on November 25, 1983, in Vallejo, California, Joseph Christian Chestnut was destined to eat.
+Born on November 25, 1983, in Vallejo, California, Joseph Christian Chestnut was destined to eat since his early life.
+He was raised in Fulton County, Kentucky.
 He attended San Jose State University in California and as a student defeated the notable Rich LeFevre in a deep-fried asparagus eating competition in 2005.

 “My little brother signed me up for my first contest,” he told ESPN.
 “After that first contest, I knew my body was made for it and I could figure out how to beat everybody.”